tchajed/thesis/3-goose.md

 choice of what locations to use for pointers, which should not affect any visible behavior.

+The technical challenge with implementing and verifying the interpreter is that the semantics uses a convenient but non-executable way of expressing the order of evaluation.
+GooseLang is a lambda calculus, so its semantics is expressed as a transition system between expressions.
+It is easy to give the semantics of a primitive at the _head_ of an expression; for example, we can say what $Store(l, v)$ does in a given heap if $l$ and $v$ are already values (it stores $v$ in the heap and evaluates to `#()`, the unit value).
+It is also easy to interpret _pure_ reductions like `x + y` where `x` and `y` are values since the semantics of these pure expressions is already given as a Gallina function.

+The challenge in the interpreter comes from _context_ reductions, which specify how to find a sub-expression within `e` to reduce if the head is not immediately a value.
+The code follows a standard presentation of context reduction using _evaluation contexts_.
+The idea is to define a type of evaluation contexts `K` that represent an expression with a hole; a function $fill(K, e)$, usually written $K[e]$, fills the hole with $e$.
+The possible evaluation contexts give all the context reductions in one compact rule: if $e$ can step to $e'$, then
+$K[e]$ can step to $K[e']$.
+Thus the semantics has a rule that works when any such $K$ exists, while the interpreter recurses through an expression (in the right order) and evaluates a sub-expression, then fills it into the context.
+We prove this correct, showing that the interpeter and semantics agree on an evaluation order.
+(Specifically, the proof shows that the interpreter produces one of the valid evaluation orders; the semantics is intended to have a deterministic order, but this is not proven.)

 The test suite is structured as a number of test functions that should produce a boolean true output when run correctly.
 In Go we test that each test actually produces true (since we sometimes make mistakes in the tests themselves), and in